mikepqr/algorithms/README.md

 algo1
 =====

-Implementations of algorithms discussed in the Roughgarden Coursera course, "Algorithms: Design and Analysis, Part 1"
+Implementations of algorithms discussed in the Roughgarden Coursera courses, "Algorithms: Design and Analysis" (parts 1 & 2).